In the Matter of:

 Fuel Efficient Tire Program

-The California Energy Commission (Energy Commission) Transportation Committee (Committee) will conduct a workshop to describe the implementation of the Energy Commission Fuel Efficient Tire Program.
-Vice Chair James D. Boyd is the Presiding Member and Commissioner Jeffrey D. Byron is the Associate Member.
-Other Commissioners may attend and participate in the workshop.
-The Fuel Efficient Tire Program is in response to directives contained in Assembly Bill 844 (Nation, Chapter 645, Statutes of 2003).
+The Transportation Policy Committee of the California Energy Commission (Energy Commission) will conduct a workshop regarding the Energy Commission Fuel Efficient Tire Program (Program).
+Vice Chair James D. Boyd is the Presiding Member and Chairman Karen Douglas is the Associate Member of the Transportation Policy Committee.
+Other Commissioners from the Energy Commission may attend and participate in this workshop.

 The workshop will be held: